-We study the evolution of social behaviour, with a special focus on the structure, function and evolution of insect societies.
-We are working on the evolution of altruism, the resolution of within group conflicts, the causes and consequences of social structure variation, and the social mechanisms of defence against parasites in ants and wild bees.
-Our approach combines genetic data from molecular markers, behavioural observations and experiments in the field and laboratory.
+We study the evolution of social behaviour, with a focus on the structure, function and evolution of insect societies.
+We are currently working on the causes and consequences of social structure variation in ants, and on social defences against parasites.
+We combine genomic, behavioural, ecological and experimental approaches, in the field and laboratory.

-The structure of animal societies varies greatly, from small family groups to large networks of unrelated individuals.
-For example, the number of queens per colony varies within and among species of ants.
+The social organization of insect societies varies greatly, from simple families headed by one queen to large social groups containing many reproductive individuals.
 A long-term goal of our research is to understand the causes and consequences of social structure variation in insect societies.

 A lab colony of Formica selysi